tommikaikkonen/prettyprinter/docs/usage.rst

     nano "`ipython locate profile default`/startup/init_prettyprinter.py"

 The code in this file will be run upon entering the shell.
-Then add one or more of these lines:
+Add these lines and comment out any extra packages you don't need:

 .. code:: python

-    # Use prettyprinter as the default pretty printer in IPython
-    import prettyprinter.extras.ipython

-    prettyprinter.extras.ipython.install()

     # Specify syntax higlighting theme in IPython;
     # will be picked up by prettyprinter.